 Bad Road Conditions

 November can be one of the worst months for road conditions.
-Because November is still considered part of the wet season, if it is a year of heavy rains, the roads can potentially be washed out.
+Because November is still considered part of the wet season, the roads can be washed out if it is a year of heavy rains.

 Seasons in Costa Rica